 - Summer flowering shrubs should be pruned in early spring before growth begins, then pruned again to remove spent flowers.
-These include roses, pink spireas, Potentilla, butterfly bush, Blue Mist shrub and hydrangea.
+These include roses, pink spireas, Potentilla, butterfly bush, Blue Mist shrub and *some* hydrangea.

 - For more information about pruning CLICK HERE

 - Work in a top layer of fresh compost into your gardens to help prepare beds for annuals, new perennials and edibles you want to plant.